Tensor Completion with Nearly Linear Samples Given Weak Side Information: Theoretical Guarantees

-The ability to collect a limited amount of active samples could replace the requirement for side information.
-In particular, if for each mode $\ell \in [t]$ we could actively sample an entire mode-$\ell$ fiber at random, then the sampled vector could be used as the weight vector $W_{\ell}$.
-The mode-$\ell$ fiber clearly lies in the desired column space by definition, and by sampling a fiber at random, it is likely that the sampled vector would satisfy the required conditions.
+The ability to collect a limited amount of active samples could alternately replace the requirement for side information.
+If for each mode $\ell \in [t]$ we actively sampled an entire mode-$\ell$ fiber at random, then the sampled vector could be used as the weight vector $W_{\ell}$.
+The mode-$\ell$ fiber lies in the desired column space by definition, and by sampling a fiber at random, it is likely that the sampled vector would satisfy the required conditions.
 This suggests that given a budget of $t n$ active samples, we could produce a consistent estimate of the full tensor with nearly linear sample complexity, in contrast to the $n^{t/2}$ sample complexity without the active samples.
-Of course if we could collect up to $O(r t n)$ samples then we could use an active sampling scheme such as the one proposed in \cite{zhang2019} to estimate the full tensor by directly estimating the latent subspaces from the actively sampled datapoints.
+This is consistent to the result in \cite{zhang2019}, which states that with an active sampling scheme, one can estimate the full tensor with $O(r t n)$ samples by directly estimating the latent subspaces from the actively sampled datapoints.
 Our result shows that limited ability to collect samples actively, can still be immensely beneficial even if the active samples are not sufficient themselves to fully recover the tensor.

-\section{Proof Sketch}
+\subsection{Proof Sketch}

-The main property that the approach hinges on is that the column space of $\E{M_{yz}^{obs}}$ is the same as the column space of $T_{(y)}$.
+While we defer the formal proof to the appendix, we give the rough intuition and sketch of the proof here.
+The main property that the approach hinges on is that the column space of $\E{M_{yz}^{obs}}$ is the same as the column space of $T_{(y)}$, and furthermore the matrix $M_{yz}^{obs}$resulting from collapsing the tensor satisfies the desired regularity conditions in order to use a similar analysis as \cite{borgs2021iterative}.

 First, we show that the expected value of the constructed matrix, with respect to the additive noise terms and the sampling distribution conditioned on the latent variables, indeed shares the same column space as the original tensor.